NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Symbol-Packages.md

 In addition to building packages for nuget.org or other sources, NuGet also supports creating associated symbol packages and publishing them to the [SymbolSource repository](http://www.symbolsource.org/Public).

 Package consumers can then add `http://srv.symbolsource.org/pdb/Public` to their symbol sources in Visual Studio, which allows stepping into package code in the Visual Studio debugger.
-See [Specify symbol (.pdb) and source files in the Visual Studio debugger](https://docs.microsoft.com/visualstudio/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger).
+See [Specify symbol (.pdb) and source files in the Visual Studio debugger](https://docs.microsoft.com/visualstudio/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger) for details on that process.

 ## Creating a symbol package